akshay-sharma/Hunch/README.md

 ```

 ### Server Configuration
-Typical Server configuration looks like the following ...
+Typical Server configuration looks like the following:

 ```yaml
 rotation_status_file: "/tmp/rotation_status"      # Used in taking Hunch out of rotation and brnging Hunch back in rotation.
 The app should have write permissions to this fiel/dir.